TuanNS10/trivia_api/backend/README.md

 - Deletes a specified question using the id of the question
 - Request Arguments: `id` - integer
-- Returns: Does not need to return anything besides the appropriate HTTP status code.
-Optionally can return the id of the question.
-If you are able to modify the frontend, you can have it remove the question using the id instead of refetching the questions.
+- Returns: the appropriate HTTP status code.

 ---